zyxophoj/private_dig/file_format.md

 |  6    | Merchants guild member | boolean |
 |  7-9  | Unused? | Always 0 |

-Note: The length of this chunk is odd, and the length of the header (adn every other chunk) is even.
+Note: The length of this chunk is odd, and the length of the header (ann every other chunk) is even.
 This means that every form and record in the following data starts on an odd byte, which is the exact opposite of what the IFF spec demands.

 ### Chunk 2: Plot status (10 bytes) ###